Diarrheal diseases and cholera in humanitarian crises: WASH, oral rehydration and vaccines

 Adequate sanitation is necessary for maintaining hygiene

-Sanitation includes the proper management and disposal of waste, wastewater or contaminated water, and solid waste.
-It is essential for maintaining the hygiene of the environment and the places where people live their lives.
+Sanitation encompasses the proper management and disposal of waste, wastewater or contaminated water, and solid waste.
+It is essential for maintaining the hygiene of the environment and the places where people live their lives (Sphere, 2017)Sphere Association.
+(2017).
+Water supply, sanitation and hygiene promotion.
+In The Sphere handbook: Humanitarian charter and minimum standards in humanitarian response. https://handbook.spherestandards.org/en/sphere/#ch006.

-To ensure the proper disposal of human waste, the Sphere standards recommend that, in rapid emergency responses, there should be a minimum of 1 communal latrine for every 50 people.
-As soon as possible, this should be increased to 1 for every 20 people.
-Latrines should be located in safe, well-lit areas, segregated by sex, and at least 50 meters away from living quarters.
-Additionally, they must have water available for cleaning and hand hygiene, be designed to facilitate proper menstrual hygiene, and be installed in a way that does not pose a risk of contaminating water sources.
-To accommodate the needs of all individuals, there should be at least 1 latrine with improved accessibility for every 250 people.
-Once installed, it is also necessary to ensure their maintenance and management, including periodic sludge removal (dislodging).
+For the correct disposal of human excreta, the Sphere standards propose that, in rapid emergency response, a minimum of 1 communal toilet per 50 people should be established.
+As soon as possible, this should be increased to 1 per 20 people.
+Toilets must be located in safe and well-lit areas, segregated by sex and at least 50 metres from dwellings.
+They must also have water available to facilitate cleaning and hand hygiene, be adapted to allow proper menstrual hygiene, and be installed in a way that does not pose a risk of contaminating water sources.
+To account for the needs of all people, there must be at least 1 per 250 people with improved accessibility.
+Once installed, it is also necessary to ensure their maintenance and management, including, for example, periodic sludge emptying (desludging).

-The promotion of hygiene is also necessary to ensure that everyone is aware of the risks associated with poor hygiene.
-These actions should also help to promote the recommended practices and measures to reduce those risks.
-Additionally, there is a need for the distribution of hygiene items such as soap, containers, menstrual hygiene products, or items for the hygiene of young children.
-These distributions should be followed by monitoring to ensure that the products are appropriate and are distributed in sufficient quantities.
-Occasionally, this need can be addressed with multipurpose cash transfers if markets are functioning.
+Hygiene promotion is also necessary to ensure that all people are aware of the risks associated with poor hygiene (GTFCC, 2024b)Global Task Force on Cholera Control.
+(2024).
+Guidance for integrating community engagement into national cholera plans. https://www.gtfcc.org/wp-content/uploads/2024/12/gtfcc-guidance-on-integrating-community-engagement-in-national-cholera-plans.pdf.
+These actions must also help to promote the recommended practices and measures for reducing those risks.
+In addition, the distribution of hygiene items such as soap, containers, menstrual hygiene products and items for the hygiene of young children is required.
+These distributions should be followed by monitoring to ensure that the products are appropriate and distributed in sufficient quantities.
+In some cases, this need can be addressed through multipurpose cash transfers, where markets are functioning (Sphere, 2017)Sphere Association.
+(2017).
+Water supply, sanitation and hygiene promotion.
+In The Sphere handbook: Humanitarian charter and minimum standards in humanitarian response. https://handbook.spherestandards.org/en/sphere/#ch006.

-An adequate promotion of hygiene requires a good strategy for community mobilization and communication.
-This is not only important for addressing the key factors for behavior change.
-Community participation is essential for the effectiveness of other water and sanitation actions.
-For example, families and communities should be consulted about the design of interventions and the location of water access points and community latrines.
-Additionally, it is recommended to establish community committees that have an active role in their management and cleaning.
+Effective hygiene promotion requires a sound strategy of community mobilisation and health communication.
+This is not only important for addressing the key drivers of behaviour change.
+Community participation is necessary for the remaining water and sanitation actions to be effective.
+For example, families and communities should be consulted on the design of interventions and the location of water access points and communal latrines.
+It is also recommended to establish community committees with an active role in their management and cleaning.

 More and better scientific evidence on WASH and diarrheal diseases is needed